ucsb-cs148/f21/_lab/lab07.md

 # Carry-over from Lab06: Deployment Manual

-Remember that there also was a [second part](https://ucsb-cs148.github.io/f21/lab/lab06-ops/) to lab06, which needs to be completed by next Friday, 11/19, 11:59pm!
+Remember that there also was a [second part](https://ucsb-cs148.github.io/f21/lab/lab06-ops/) to lab06, which needs to be completed by next Friday, 11/19, BEFORE your section start 11:00am, or 12:00pm!